munshkr/git-pivotal/readme.markdown

 Inspired by [Hashrocket's blend of git and Pivotal Tracker](http://reinh.com/blog/2009/03/02/a-git-workflow-for-agile-teams.html) and [a popular article on effective git workflows](http://nvie.com/archives/323), I set off to create a set of utilities to simplify the workflow between the two.

 ###Git Feature/Bug/Chore
-The Git Pivotal utility provides three tools to integrate with your Pivotal Tracker project -- `git feature`, `git bug` and `git chore`.
+The Git Pivotal utility provides three tools to integrate with your Pivotal Tracker project -- `git pivotal feature`, `git pivotal bug` and `git pivotal chore`.
 These commands collect the top-most available feature, bug or chore (respectively) from your Pivotal Tracker and creates a unique feature branch for it.

-    1 git-pivotal:master % git feature
+    1 git-pivotal:master % git pivotal feature
     Collecting latest stories from Pivotal Tracker...
     Story: Test git pivotal
     URL:   http://www.pivotaltracker.com/story/show/1234567